-1986 was the closest the District came to experiencing a 100-year flood.
+1986 was the closest the District came to experiencing a 100-year flood event when adjacent lower Tyler flooded.
 The District has not experienced a 200 or 500-yr flood.

 WHAT FLOOD EVENTS HAVE AFFECTED THE DISTRICT SINCE 2016?
-CAN THE DISTRICT PROVIDE DAMAGE AND IMPACT INFORMATION FROM ANY PA WORKSHEETS ASSOCIATED WITH THE RECENT DISASTER DECLARATIONS SINCE THE 2016 LHMP OR OTHER SOURCES?
+CAN THE DISTRICT PROVIDE DAMAGE AND IMPACT INFORMATION FROM THE PA WORKSHEETS ASSOCIATED WITH THE RECENT DISASTER DECLARATIONS SINCE THE 2016 LHMP OR OTHER SOURCES?